When people contact me for help with a blog or website, they have one main question.

 3. How demanding you are as a client.

 Oops, I mentioned one of those things no one is supposed to talk about!
 But in the interest of being honest, I’ll just tell you: If you email or call me 50 times a day, expect a billion tiny revisions, cut into my time with my family, and/or request things outside the scope of our working relationship, it’s going to cost you.
 Over time, designers learn how to sniff out “difficult” clients pretty easily, but if one sneaks through the gates, we are going to make absolutely sure we are compensated for the extra work.
-Please remember that designers are people and we (sometimes) have lives away from our computers.
+Please remember that designers and developers are people and we (sometimes) have lives away from our computers.

 So How Much Should I Pay?